trevormil/bitbadges-docs/for-developers/authenticating-with-bitbadges/verification/verification-flow.md

   claimId?: string;
   /** If true, we will only check for the existence of the claim. */ checkClaimedMinOnce?: boolean;
   /** If true, we will simulate the claim.
-Only compatible with non-indexed claims. */ simulateClaim?: boolean;
+Only compatible with non-indexed on-demand claims. */ simulateClaim?: boolean;

   /** How recent the challenge must be in milliseconds.
 Defaults to 10 minutes.
 If 0, we will not check the time. */